damianfrench/General-Physics/plan.md

 People - Josh, Keegan

-Using Canva/Publisher/Powerpoint?
+Using Canva

 Link clearly to physics and our course.
 - Fluid mechanics (it is a compressible flow, so explaining how that changes the ones we have learned)
 - Waves (the speed we find is essentially a wave speed for the traffic)